JaCraig/BigBookOfDataTypes/README.md

     using BigBook;

 To your list of usings.
-From there a number of extension methods should be available for arrays, IEnumerable, string, ConcurrentBag, ConcurrentDictionary, DateTime, Exception, ICollection, IComparable, IDictionary, MatchCollection, Process, Stream, TimeSpan, etc. There are a couple hundred extension methods and as such you should just take a look at them to see what they do.
-The portion of the code that might be of some interest and yet not completely intuitive is the Dynamo class.
+From there a number of extension methods should be available for arrays, IEnumerable, string, ConcurrentBag, ConcurrentDictionary, DateTime, Exception, ICollection, IComparable, IDictionary, MatchCollection, Process, Stream, TimeSpan, etc. There are a couple hundred extension methods and I suggest you just take a look at them to see what they do.
+Another portion of the library that might be of some interest and yet not completely intuitive is the Dynamo class.

 Dynamo is a true dynamic type for .Net.
 ExpandoObject is generally great for basic work that requires a dynamic, however it is not easy to convert to other data types.
 For instance you can't do this:

     dynamic MyDynamicValue=new ExpandoObject();
     SomeClass FinalObject=MyDynamicValue;

 Dynamo, on the other hand, has no issues with this:

     dynamic MyDynamicValue=new Dynamo();
     SomeClass FinalObject=MyDynamicValue;

 The class handles conversion to and from class types, can convert properties from one type to another, and comes with a set of built in functionality.
 The class implements INotifyPropertyChanged, has a built in change log, and is thread safe.
 It can also be added as a base class for other classes to add this functionality automatically.